Conversion Optimization

 16. Shopper overwhelm is leading to low eCommerce sales

-22. You don’t nurture leads
+22. You don’t nurture according to customer journey

-1. Your high traffic has low buying intent
+1. High traffic BUT low buying intent

 Since you're getting traffic but no sales, look at the type of traffic.
 If your traffic is not interested in your products, how do you fix declining sales?